-Component Performance indicator basic level Performance indicator advanced level Means of Verification Interpretation gu 4.
+Component Performance indicator basic level Performance indicator advanced level Means of Verification Interpretation guidance 4.
 Buyer is on-track to meet Paris Agreement aligned emissions reduction target First annual progress report planned in two years latest.
 Annual progress reports confirm planned emission reductions.
-Progress reports of the past three years Recommended stanc Nordic Code, SBTi Ne Certification Standa Third party verification of these reports Allied Offsets carbon credit buyer rating system Some companies dor decarbonisation stra It should be noted th may cut away new bu to demonstrate then the new market entr their good faith This guide does not p "home-made" metho to meet its (interme 5.
+Progress reports of the past three years Third party verification of these reports Recommended standards include: VCMI Claims Code of Practice , Nordic Code , SBTi Net Zero , HLEG , ISO IWA 42:2022 , Climate Neutral Certification Standard , South Pole's Climate Neutrality Label Allied Offsets carbon credit buyer rating system Some companies don't implement their widely communicated decarbonisation strategies, known as "greenhushing" It should be noted that the demand of three years progress reporting may cut away new buyers with good intentions but who had no chance to demonstrate them.
+Hence, special considerations may be given to the new market entrants in order to give them a fair chance to prove their good faith This guide does not provide insights on how to develop/evaluate "home-made" methodologies to assess whether the buyer is on track to meet its (intermediary) climate targets 5.
 Buyers purchases high- quality credits verified by recognised standards High quality credits at least 50% of the portfolio High quality credits at least 80% of the portfolio, half of which from NBS Minimum quality criteria for carbon credits can be ensured by restricting to carbon standards that are CCP-approved OR endorsed by the International Carbon Reduction & Offset Alliance (ICROA), such as VCS, Gold standard and Plan Vivo Standard.
-In the future, the CCP may become the only eligible quality criteria in the market In some cases, buyer communication tool carbon credits This guide considers be made with the us standard Carbon credit registries of VCS including Jurisdictional and Nested REDD+ framework (JNR), the Climate, Community & Biodiversity (CCB) Standards, the Sustainable Development Verified Impact Standard (SD VISta), LandScale; and Gold Standard Carbon credits in buy ranked by independe With regard to qualit align with: IUCN NBS Biodiverity Standard University guidelines and Guidance Additional certification of co-benefits through standards such as the Climate, Community and Biodiversity (CCB) Standard, the Sustainable Development Verified Impact Standard (SD VISta) and Landscale are recommended Websites of ranking agencies Contracts with other buyers AlliedOffsets carbon credit buyer rating system idance dards include: VCMI Claims Code of Practice, et Zero, HLEG, ISO IWA 42:2022, Climate Neutral rd, South Pole's Climate Neutrality Label n't implement their widely communicated tegies, known as "greenhushing"
+In the future, the CCP may become the only eligible quality criteria in the market Carbon credit registries of VCS including Jurisdictional and Nested REDD+ framework (JNR), the Climate, Community & Biodiversity (CCB) Standards, the Sustainable Development Verified Impact Standard (SD VISta), LandScale; and Gold Standard In some cases, buyers use high-quality carbon credits merely as a communication tool to upgrade a portfolio of cheaper lower grade carbon credits This guide considers that no high quality carbon credit claim can be made with the use of carbon credits that are not certified by a standard Carbon credits in buyers' portfolio are consistently of high quality, as ranked by independent ranking agencies like Calyx , BeZero , or Sylvera With regard to quality of NBS credits specifically, NBS projects can align with: IUCN NBS Standard , Plan VIVO , Climate Community and Biodiverity Standard , Gold Standard for the Global Goals and Oxford University guidelines, Meridian High-Quality Blue Carbon Principles and Guidance Additional certification of co-benefits through standards such as the Climate, Community and Biodiversity (CCB) Standard, the Sustainable Development Verified Impact Standard (SD VISta) and Landscale are recommended Websites of ranking agencies Contracts with other buyers AlliedOffsets carbon credit buyer rating system